 No one technology is going to be the ‘fix all’ solution to delivering a net zero grid, but instead we need to embrace the powerful synergies that exist between technologies.
-In this article our VP for Business Development, Mark Norton, explains how a project using digital power flow control and Dynamic Line Rating software can work together to potentially save over $25 million each year in Latin America.
+In this article our VP for Business Development, Mark Norton, explains how a project using advanced power flow control (APFC) and Dynamic Line Rating (DLR) software can work together to potentially save over $25 million each year in Latin America.

 As the world transitions to net zero emissions, it is essential to upgrade the existing grid infrastructure to integrate clean energy sources and provide real-time flexibility.
 The existing grid simply cannot deliver the renewable energy and wide-scale electrification that net zero demands.
-A recent study in Latin America showed how the combination of digital power flow control and Dynamic Line Rating has the potential to unlock 300 MW of grid capacity and save over $25 million in constraint costs each year.
+A recent study in Latin America showed how the combination of advanced power flow control (APFC) and Dynamic Line Rating (DLR) has the potential to unlock 300 MW of grid capacity and save over $25 million in constraint costs each year.

 In this study, our team of power system experts conducted detailed analysis of an area of the 110 kV and 220 kV grid in Latin America under a set of 2024 scenarios.
-The results showed that using our digital power flow control, SmartValve™, in two locations would unlock 150 MW of capacity.
+The results showed that using our advanced power flow control, SmartValve™, in two locations would unlock 150 MW of capacity.
 This will come as no surprise to several grid operators in the region—EPM, GEB and ISA—who are already paving the way forward in using SmartValve to unlock hundreds of megawatts (MW) of grid capacity and affordably strengthen the existing grid.
 We have been delivering projects in this region since 2021, so far unlocking over 800 MW of additional capacity and $200 million savings per year and many more planned for the years to come.

 SUMO identifies spare capacity above the static line limits, and SmartValve redirects power flows to utilize this available capacity and provide other dynamic services.
 When SUMO was applied to 3 – 5 transmission lines (depending on the scenario) to support the SmartValve deployments in this study, over 300 MW of capacity was unlocked.
-SUMO can be easily and rapidly added to existing digital power flow control projects.
+SUMO can be easily and rapidly added to existing advanced power flow control projects.
 This combination of SmartValve and SUMO avoids approx. $25 million of renewables constraint costs each year which would be incurred if this capacity was not available.

-While many dynamic line rating solutions exist, SUMO is a unique technology that was developed by one of Europe’s leading transmission system operators based on their own operational experience.
+While many DLR solutions exist, SUMO is a unique technology that was developed by one of Europe’s leading transmission system operators based on their own operational experience.
 As SUMO is software-enabled it can be rapidly implemented at low cost, and can be configured to the specific needs of each system operator.
 There is also an option to use hardware sensors to enhance data granularity on certain network elements if required.

 Both technologies have been delivering value to leading grid operators across the world for nearly a decade.
 The next step is using them and other technologies together to harness their full potential.
 Only then can we truly transform the grid into the digital, secure, accessible platform needed to deliver on net zero.